golovanov-dev/traceloom-go/README.md

 - `.traceloom.lock` coordinates shard selection and rotation;
 - the active JSONL file is locked for one complete append;
 - the kernel releases a lock when the process holding it dies, so a crashed writer cannot strand one;
-- PHP, Node.js, and Go writers can append to the same directory.
+- PHP and Go writers can append to the same directory: both take kernel locks on the same `.traceloom.lock` file and on the active shard.

+A Node.js Traceloom writer coordinates through a different primitive — an atomic `.traceloom-js.lock` file, not a kernel lock — so it does not exclude a PHP or Go writer.
+A Node.js process may read JSONL files that PHP or Go wrote, but it must not concurrently write into a directory that a PHP or Go process is also writing.

 Supported platforms are Unix-like systems and Windows.
 There is no lock-file fallback: a homemade lock has to guess when an owner has died, and guessing wrong puts two writers in the same file.